hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 Now that looks more like my sandbox!
 Using the **--all** parameter you'll then be faced with all the current issues with your code (in my case the same ones I saw earlier!).

-Trunk has now become the authority on linters for me and automated the entire code quality check process for me.
+Trunk has now become the authority on linters for me and automated the entire code quality check process.
 This is one last decision for me to make as a developer and you can literally feel the cognitive weight start to fall off your shoulders.
 Now to fix that pesky code!

 ### Trunk Format